 The types of damages available in false arrest and excessive force cases will depend on the individual facts of a case and what injuries can reasonably be proven.
 Generally, damages that can be recovered either in a state court lawsuit or in federal court under Section 1983 include lost wages, medical expenses, damage to property, emotional distress, and injury to reputation.
 Punitive damages are also available as a means of punishing especially egregious behavior.
 An experienced victim’s rights attorney will be able to advise you about specific damages you may be entitled to.

 The information provided above is a very general summary of the law at the time this text was prepared.
 Because this analysis is subject to change depending upon recent cases and legal developments, you should not rely on this summary as legal advice.
 As with any important legal question, you should always consult a lawyer licensed to practice in your jurisdiction.
-Our lawyers are licensed to practice in all state and federal courts in Georgia.
+Our lawyers are licensed to practice in all state and federal courts in Georgia and in many other federal courts across the country.